nishantvarma/resources/README.md

-A curated list of study materials (video and book) for computer programmers.
+A curated list of study materials — video and book — for computer programmers.

 # Computer Science